oslabs-beta/kurrent/README.md

 - Typescript migration
 - User defined alerts
+- User customizable dashboard.
+Choose what metrics to see over a chosen timeframe
 - Open Authorization
 - More testing coverage
 - Save and compare metrics from past runs or between different clusters